kenneth-zhou/wordKernel/README.md

 #### Sentiment Classification with Regularized Logistic Regression

-Generated paragraph embeddings through multiple methods, referencing: https://arxiv.org/pdf/1607.00570.pdf
+Generated paragraph embeddings through multiple methods, referencing: https://arxiv.org/pdf/1607.00570.pdf.  wordKernel, word2vec and tf-idf word embeddings are pre-trained on 4000 IMDb reviews.
+L2 (ridge) logistic regression models are then trained on paragraph embeddings of the same 4000 reviews, before being tested on 1000 reviews.
+AUC values are shown below.

 *(A quick note on L1 vs L2 regularization for logistic regression: L2, with squaring, punishes large values more.
 Thus we have L2 optimizing for small coefficients across the board, while L1 tends to zero out some coefficients, helping perform feature selection for a sparser model.
 Because L2 often does better than L1 in practice, I'll be testing with L2.)*

-**AUC:**

 <table style="width:100%">
   <tr>